 The event consisted of CxO day on Friday and community days on Saturday & Sunday.

 There were six of us from Wunder participating:

 - 3 participating, speaking and volunteering in Sat-Sun days

 The CxO day was a fantastic opportunity to bring strategic thinkers from commercial and agency backgrounds together under one roof to inspire, learn, and network.

-There wasn’t a particular focus or theme running through day but the content ranged from real life examples of Drupal and its place within large organisations (such as Viacom - MTV and Comedy Central) to psychological research on how people behave in working environments and agency success stories.
+There wasn’t a particular focus or theme running through the day but the content ranged from real-life examples of Drupal and its place within large organisations (such as Viacom – MTV and Comedy Central) to psychological research on how people behave in working environments and agency success stories.